Scientist by training, coder by previous session,philosopher by inclination, musician against public demand.

 Some kind of MWI is true.

-Some utilitarian and universalist ethics is true.
+Some kind of utilitarian and universalist ethics is true.

 Subjective things like suffering are ethically relevant.
 It’s not all about number of kittens